github/VisualStudio/docs/developer/implementing-a-dialog-view.md

 ## Show the Dialog!

-To show the dialog you will need an instance of the `IShowDialog` service.
+To show the dialog you will need an instance of the `IShowDialogService` service.
 Once you have that, simply call the `Show` method with an instance of your view model.

 ```csharp
 var viewModel = new ExampleDialogViewModel();